 You will always get notified by email if there’s an issue.
 For important systems, you will want to be notified anywhere you are.
 We can send SMS notifications so you get alerted on your phone.
 For alerts that cannot wait, get notified by a phone call.

 Using URL alerts is a simple way to integrate alerts to your own notification systems.
 We will build an API soon, but this simple mechanism already allows you to customize and enhance the notification process.

 Get notified faster via instant messaging.
-We support Google Talk.
-In the future, we will be able to support more instant messaging apps such as Slack and Skype.
+We support Slack.
+In the future, we will be able to support more instant messaging apps such as Discord and Telegram.

 If you are a Twitter user, you can also get notified via Twitter Direct Messages.